ctfdavis/use-next-query-params/README.md

     // Override the default settings for the adapter
     onChange: (urlQuery: ParsedUrlQuery) => {
         // Do something with the urlQuery
-        // Update the urlQuery parameters your own way }
+        // Update the query parameters your own way
+    }
 });
 ```